studentmediene/slack-systemctl/README.md

 2. Run `cd slack-systemctl`.
 3. Run `make setup` and follow the prompts.
 4. Run `make sudoers`.
-5. Run `visudo` and paste the output of the previous command somewhere in the configuration.
+5. Run `sudo visudo` and paste the output of the previous command somewhere in the configuration.
 Save and close.
 4. Run `sudo make deploy`.
 5. Run `sudo systemctl start slack-systemctl` to start the program (it should start automatically on startup).